-With more perfect fall harvest weather ahead, tomorrow we have slated to finish the purple carrot harvest and dig potatoes.
-Wish us luck!
+We've been having the most perfect fall harvest weather, and yesterday we finished the purple carrot harvest and dug our potatoes.
+Phew!
 Have a great week!

 Irish Colcannon

 1.5 pounds potatoes, peeled and chopped

 1 bunch kale, midribs removed

 1 bunch leeks, cleaned and sliced

 1⁄2-1 cup cream

 Butter

 Salt and pepper